ajRiverav/Cpp-member-function-specifiers-guide/README.md

 }
 ```

 Here, Human::eatThisFood overrides Animal::eatThisFood.
-Note the signature is the same.
+Note the signature is the same but how an Animal and a Human may eat food in different ways.
 It is advisable to add the specifier **override** because it helps with code maintenance and bugs.
 For example, if a developer changes Animal::eatThisFood's signature, as long as the specifier override is there, the compile will let you know Human::eatThisFood is not overriding anything.

 [Go back to Table of Contents](#toc)